sillycowvalley/Hopper/Runtimes/Universal/Readme.md

      ```

 4. **Make the Executable Executable**
    - Ensure the main executable file has execute permissions.
-Run the following command, replacing `HopperRuntimeConsole` with the actual name of the executable if it's different:
+Run the following command, replacing `Hopper` with the actual name of the executable if it's different:
      ```sh
      chmod +x Hopper
      ```